 Optionally, you can choose to include an icon next to the selector label.
 After a selector has been added, you can change its settings by hovering over it and clicking the Configure element button .
 You can also change the order in which selectors appear in the sidebar or header by clicking the Move buttons.

 You can base the categories in a category selector on a list of static values, features, or summary statistics that are calculated at run time.
 You can use category selectors with categories derived from features to apply a spatial filter.

 For a category selector, if you choose the Inline presentation mode, you can choose whether your categories are displayed as a list or as a button bar.
 Accordion and Dropdown presentation modes display the categories as a list.
 You can also choose whether users can select a single category or multiple categories simultaneously by adjusting the Selection setting.
 For single category selection, you can enable the None option toggle button, which adds None as a category in the selector, allowing you to have nothing selected.

-You can choose the enable the Show filter toggle button to allow users to filter the list of categories when making selections.
-When multiple selections are enabled, users can click the Show selected button next to the filter to narrow the category list to only show the selected categories.
+You can choose the enable the Show search toggle button to allow users to search the list of categories when making selections.
+When multiple selections are enabled, users can click the Show selected button next to the search bar to narrow the category list to only show the selected categories.

 You can base a number selector on a single fixed value or a numeric range.
 You can choose for dashboard users to select values using a number spinner, slider, or a combination of both.
 When both are chosen, users can input values using either the number spinner or the slider.

 When configuring the spinner display type, you can choose to include value limits and use the Increments option to specify the increments for the spinner values.
 For the slider display type, a minimum and maximum value are required.
 You can also choose to use the Precision option to specify the number of decimal points for the slider's values.

 You can configure a date selector to show predefined date and time options, a date and time picker, or a combination of both.